 Platinum rose after Trump’s win

-The graph below shows the performance of gold compared to platinum by way of the gold-platinum spread, or the gold-platinum ratio.
+The above graph shows the performance of gold compared to platinum through the gold-platinum spread, or the gold-platinum ratio.
 The spread measures the number of platinum ounces it takes to buy an ounce of gold.
 The higher the ratio, the weaker platinum is compared to gold, because more ounces of platinum are needed to buy a single ounce of gold.

 The prices of gold and platinum were $1,235.10 and $1,019.20 per ounce as of February 9, 2017.

 The gold-platinum spread was ~1.2 on February 9, 2017.
 Platinum’s RSI (relative strength index) was 33.
 An RSI level above 70 indicates that an asset has been overbought and could fall.
 An RSI level below 30 indicates that an asset has been oversold and could rise.

 Fluctuations in these precious metals are closely reflected in funds such as the ETFS Physical Platinum (PPLT) and the SPDR Gold Shares (GLD).
 Precious metal mining companies that fell in the past month include Pan American Silver (PAAS), Yamana Gold (AUY), Hecla Mining (HL), and New Gold (NGD).